Jaguar (cartoonist): Critical acclaim

 In a late interview, Jaguar defined himself as a cartoonist, in the Brazilian vernacular sense of a cartum maker - cartum meaning a graphic joke based on stock models and situations, as opposed, in Jaguar's view, to caricature, which is concerned with offering satirical commentary on an actual situation.
 In the portrayal of a particular milieu - that of bohemian 1960s Rio - he actually excelled, if only to be superseded by the demise of the same milieu.

 Pasquim foreclosure

-Jaguar was the last of the original Pasquims founders that continued editing the paper through the 1980s, when the weekly had lost almost all of its customers and influence.
+Jaguar was the last of the original Pasquim founders that continued editing the paper through the 1980s, when the weekly had lost almost all of its customers and influence.
 Jaguar had to bank on the financial support of the Rio de Janeiro governor Leonel Brizola.

-When even that wasn't enough, Jaguar closed down the paper in 1991, something that left him personally bankrupt and saddened.
+When even that was not enough, Jaguar closed down the paper in 1991, something that left him personally bankrupt and saddened.
 During the 1990s, he worked as an editor at the tabloid daily A Notícia.
 In a 2001 interview, he said that "if I were a type who cared, I would have myself killed long ago".

+Death

+Jaguar died in Rio de Janeiro on 24 August 2025, at the age of 93.